lkodinsson/MARS/Basic/PHB.md

 ### Speed (SPD)

-Your speed is a measurement of your average walking distance over six seconds, or the total distance you can run over two seconds.
+Your speed is a measurement of your average walking distance over six seconds.
+You can run three times this distance in the same amount of time.

 ### Size (SZ)